AdamAndGPT/technical-assessment-music-app-1/README.md

 2. Have the application running in a Docker container.

+## Application Readme
 This repository makes use of `Spring Data Rest` and `SpringDoc OpenApi` to quickly and effectively create and document Rest APIs whose purpose is to access database resources.
 For the purposes of this assessment we will be using an in-memory H2 database in order to persist our database entities.
+Please Note: As of right now there is no service layer within the application, in contradiction to the assessment specifications.
+The controller layer has been abstracted out thanks to
+`Spring Data Rest` and the repository layer is found in the repository package.

 In order to start the app run `gradle clean build bootRun` from the project root